-The RAINBOW questionnaire was filled in by 192 students.
+The RAINBOW questionnaire was filled in by 192 youngsters.
 47% of them were in the lower age group (14-15 years old) and 52% in the upper age group (16-19 years old).

-According to the present structure of the school educational in Bulgaria, the 14 year-old students are still in middle school (7th grade, which is the last grade of primary education).
-15 year-olds are in the beginning of their high-school education, which lasts for 5 years and is divided in 2 stages.
-Compulsory school education in Bulgaria is 10 years and includes primary education (1st to 7th grade) + the 1st high-school stage (8th, 9th, 10th grades), after which students pass a general exam and receive a diploma, which does not allow them to continue to tertiary education.
+According to the present structure of the school educational in Bulgaria, the 14 years old students are still in the middle school (7th grade, which is the last grade of the primary education).
+15 years olds are in the beginning of their high-school education, which is 5-years long and split in 2 stages.
+The compulsory school education in Bulgaria is 10 years and includes primary education (1st to 7th grade) + the 1st high-school stage (8th, 9th, 10th grades), after which students pass a general exam and receive diploma, which does not allow them to continue in the tertiary education.

-The full course of school education is 12 years and includes also the 2nd stage of high school (11th and 12th grade).
-Before graduation, students pass a maturity exam, which gives them opportunity to continue with tertiary (i.e. University) education.
+The full course of the school education is 12-years long and includes also the 2nd high-school stage (11th and 12th grade).
+Before graduation, students pass a maturity exam, which gives them opportunity to continue with tertiary (i.e. in the University) education.

-Most of the student-respondents (71,4%) are female; 26% are male, and 2,6% used the opportunity to not specify their gender.
+Most of the student-respondents (71,4%) are girls; 26% are boys and 2,6% used the opportunity to not specify their gender.

 In terms of place of living, the information is just approximate.
-There are a number of factors which should be considered with respect to the demographic information.
+There are a number of factors which should be considered with respect of the demographic information.

-First of all, the scale of the inquiry is quite detailed, with small steps between the ranges, which require a relatively high level of accuracy.
+First of all, the scale in the inquiry is quite detailed, with small steps between the ranges, which require pretty high level of accuracy.
 Several respondents admitted they don't know or don't want to specify the size of their living place.
-These answers represent 1,6% and are grouped under the option other in Fig.30 below.
+These answers represent 1,6% and are grouped under the option other in the Fig.30 below.

 Furthermore, the place of living is not always the place where students study.
-Many young people who live in villages and towns choose to study in a high-school in the near-by city - aiming to receive better quality education or because there are no alternatives.
+Many youngsters who live in villages and towns choose to study in a high-school in the near-by city - aiming to receive better quality education or because there are no alternatives.
 That means that their views and opinions are not formed only under the influence of the community in the small town or village.

 To summarise the data - more than 53% of the student-respondents live in big cities (with above 200.000 inhabitants).
-A bit more than a quarter of the respondents live in middle-sized cities.
+A bit more than a quarter of the respondents live in middle-size cities.
 Approximately 11% live in small cities and towns and 9% live in very small places with less than 1000 inhabitants.